supriya-thukral/Thrive-Health-Coding-Challenge/README.md

 ## Description

-This project processes two JSON files containing information about users and companies, and creates an output.txt file based on specific criteria.
-This README contains instructions on how to set up and run the project.
+This project processes two JSON files containing information about users and companies, categorizes them, and creates an output.txt file with sorted and processed data based on specific criteria.
+The code includes validation, error handling, and detailed documentation to ensure accuracy and maintainability.

 ## Prerequisites

 - Node.js (version 12 or higher recommended)
 - npm (usually comes with Node.js)
+- File System (fs) module (built into Node.js)
+- Joi (for schema validation)

 ## Installation